olebole/irafdoc/doc/nttools.tunits.rst

   convert from.
 The third column is the units the task tries to convert to.
 The fourth column is contains the boolean variable swap, explained a little later.
-  The table is interpreted as <tt>"There are &lt;factor&gt; &lt;from&gt; in a &lt;to&gt;."</tt>
+  The table is interpreted as <span style="font-family: monospace;">"There are &lt;factor&gt; &lt;from&gt; in a &lt;to&gt;."</span>
-  For example, <tt>"There are 100 centimeters in a meter."</tt>  The last column, swap, does not change the sense of the sentence but does change the direction that the conversion is applied, For example, <tt>"60 seconds in a minute"</tt> is actually a conversion from minutes to seconds because swap is yes.
+  For example, <span style="font-family: monospace;">"There are 100 centimeters in a meter."</span>  The last column, swap, does not change the sense of the sentence but does change the direction that the conversion is applied, For example, <span style="font-family: monospace;">"60 seconds in a minute"</span> is actually a conversion from minutes to seconds because swap is yes.
 Unit conversions should set swap to yes when the desired conversion is not an exact value, but its inverse is.
 Only one conversion is allowed per unit, which simplifies the program logic